elidoran/node-bonce/README.md

 When bonce generates an input file for Browserify you may want to see it.
 Specify the option (-g, --showgen) and bonce will print it out to the console for you.

+#### Command Options: Dry Run

+Specify `--dryrun` and *bonce* will not perform the browserify operation.
+It will output the options it has, unless the *quiet* option is specified.
+This helps to test what options *bonce* will use.

+You may also set `--showgen` (or -g) to see the generated input file.

 ## Why name it bonce ?